knagrecha/hydra/README.md

 To install Hydra, follow the [Installation Guide](https://github.com/knagrecha/hydra/blob/main/INSTALL.md).

-## (For VLDB)
+## (For VLDB Reviewers)
 The files to run the end-to-end tests are twelve_model_task.py and twelve_model_task_vit.py.

 Please note that running 12-task 8-GPU single node experiments (like the paper) is an expensive operation that demands a great deal of DRAM and continuous, heavy GPU utilization (see debugging section for more details).
-If you want to run a smaller scale version (2-3 GPUs) just to observe the system, I have also prepared a file with a relatively lighter workload, three-task-lm.py.
+If you want to run a smaller scale version (2-3 GPUs) just to observe the system, I have also prepared test files with relatively lighter workloads, three-task-lm.py and three-task-vit.py.
+If you want to setup custom experiments, those files can also serve as guides for the expected format.

 ## Debugging